Rape Culture In India

 When riding trains in Mumbai (in the packed-out male only carriages) I was stared at continuously for the entire duration of any journey.
 I found this extremely disconcerting and can only imagine how unsettled a female passenger must feel.
 Whilst I was assured that the staring was not badly intended and that I was simply “interesting” to the other guys, it suggests to me a universal unawareness or indifference to a concept of personal space.

-Many women travellers I spoke to had sorry tales of been touched or groped by Indian men particularly on public transport.
+Many women travellers I spoke to had sorry tales of been touched or groped by Indian men, particularly on public transport.
 I witnessed first hand on several occasions what I can only term as a sickening level of “creepiness” from groups of Indian men towards my western female friends and when travelling with my friend and his partner we both felt our stomachs turning and fists tightening on a number of occasions.

-Of course this is not all Indian men.
+Of course, this is not all Indian men.
 I met many who were respectful and lamented the conduct of their countrymen.
 I have also encountered lechery all over the world and appreciate that sex crime is a universal problem.
 Rape statistics on North American college campus are also apparently very high.
 However to quote the words of one very experienced, mature female traveller I met; “India is unique.
-I had no problem couchsurfing in Latin America, there, the men will try it on with anything but I can handle them.
+I had no problem Couchsurfing in Latin America, there, the men will try it on with anything but I can handle them.
 I just couldn’t risk couchsurfing in India though”.

-In India I also saw far more Bollywood films and Indian pop videos than I would have ever wanted to and many of them seemed to tell a very similar tale which goes something like this;
+In India, I also saw far more Bollywood films and Indian pop videos than I would have ever wanted to and many of them seemed to tell a very similar tale which goes something like this;

 Maybe it’s just harmless, escapist fantasy or maybe it does subliminally send out some kind of unhelpful message.
 Afterall, I do have at least one friend in the UK who decided to get into Heroin after watching Trainspotting a few too many times.

 What we have is a society where the sexes are segregated and do not know how to interact, where men learn about women from ridiculously romanticised Bollywood films or from pornography.
-We have a society where sex is suppressed, seen as taboo and something to be practised only in marriage but then of course, statistically speaking, it is not actually possible for every man to find a wife as there are just not enough women to go around.
+We have a society where sex is suppressed, seen as taboo and something to be practiced only in marriage but then of course, statistically speaking, it is not actually possible for every man to find a wife as there are just not enough women to go around.

 The Government has long been accused of not taking the problem seriously by classifying rape as a “social problem” rather than a crime and by perpetuating an attitude whereby rape is seen as shameful upon the victim and not the perpetrator.
 This is now changing, law enforcement and judiciary services have been reformed and severe sentencing is now been widely implemented.
-Whether this alleviate the problem, whether the country has had its rock bottom and reached a turning point, remains to be seen.
+Whether this alleviates the problem, whether the country has had its rock bottom and reached a turning point, remains to be seen.
 The Major of Bangalore’s recent comments that women essentially deserve to be molested suggests to me that there is still a lot of work to be done.

-For me India is like no other country I have visited.
+For me, India is like no other country I have visited.
 I loved and hated it in equal measure.
 It has wonderful things and terrible things, it has light, dark and all shades of grey.
 For all of its problems though, I would still recommend it as a truly essential backpacking experience and one which you will never forget.
-I would also however recommend that female travellers grow a very thick skin, be very assertive and take very special care.
+I would also, however, recommend that female travellers grow a very thick skin, be very assertive and take very special care.